ini-bdds/bdqc/README.rst

 ..
 The columns of the matrix are the individual statistics that plugins produce
 .. in their analysis summaries.

-Heuristic analysis
+Heuristic Analysis
 ------------------

-The BDQC framework is based on a simple core idea:
+Within-file analysis is based on a simple core idea:

 	**Files that** *a priori* **are expected to be "similar" should be effectively** *identical* **in specific, measurable ways.**